 Improvements are coming to the display of provider and team information that users see on the Primary Care button and in the detailed display that the user can view by selecting the Primary Care button.
-This section will show the display as it currently is and how it look after patch OR3.0387 (also referred to as PCMM Web) is full deployed.
+This section will show the display as it currently is and how it will look after patch OR3.0387 (also referred to as PCMM Web) is full deployed.
 The patch deployment will be phased and may take up to a year.

 When patch OR3.0387 is installed, users will immediately see changes in the Primary Care detailed display.
-Any changes to the items on the Primary Care button itself will be included in CPRS GUI v.31.
+Any changes to the items on the Primary Care button itself will be included in a later version of CPRS.